-To put together the most effective entry, read this entire page and follow the guidelines.
+To put together the most effective entry, read this entire page, and follow the guidelines.
 Remember, the judges are from out-of-state and need background information in order to effectively evaluate your entry.

 The judges will have the ability to reclassify an entry if they deem it appropriate.
 Pinnacle Awards Committee members will contact you before the awards ceremony to notify you of any category changes.

-Each entry must have a summary and supporting materials.
+Each entry must also have supporting materials.

 Supporting materials should back up the statements in the summary and be arranged by the same steps.
 Use headers in your document.

 - Focus on the summary.
 Make it succinct and engaging.
 Due to the volume of entries and the limited time to review them, the average judge could take less than five minutes to spend going through your entry.